Best mountain bike helmets 2023 - top-rated head protection for the trail

 Troy Lee Design's Stage helmet is a breezy full-face lid that offers excellent protection and comfort while also looking pretty sharp.
 It's still not as cool to be in as an open lid on a hot day, but for racing or riding that requires more protection, it's the next best thing, assuming your pockets are deep enough.

-The Stage is one of the latest generations of full-face lids that are designed to be pedalled in, rather than being cut out for full-on gravity madness.
-That means it's peppered with a lot more ventilation - 25 vents in all.
+The Stage is one of the latest generations of full-face lids designed to be pedalled in, rather than being cut out for full-on gravity madness.
+That means it's peppered with a lot more ventilation – 25 vents in all.

 How to choose the best mountain bike helmet